NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Collaboration

-There are multiple ways to arrange a good collaboration when using Azure DevOps, below you will find a short overview of the different options Azure DevOps offer on collaboration.
+There are multiple ways to arrange a good collaboration when using Azure DevOps, below we will take a short look of the different options Azure DevOps offer on collaboration.

 #### Agile project management

-With the Agile project management that Azure DevOps offers, collaboration between your team members.
-You can create branches for each team member to contribute their work to the project.
+With the Agile project management that Azure DevOps offers, collaboration between the development team easy and clear.
+We can create branches for each team member to contribute their work to the project.
 And with the board management that they offer you and your team can keep good track of the work that is being done.

 *Reference [[9](#references)]*